aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 # Hyperledger Fabric on Kubernetes - Part 4: Fabric workshop - creating remote peers

-# TODO

-* gen-fabric should only generate the files and namespaces required by the workshop, not all the files used by fabric-main

-# Issues from first workshop
-done - EFS - people did not run.
-Put this in line and not at ened done - Too many README files
-Include the eksctl in my README - not a separate
-For step 1 - put everything in the same README - not a separate README Update heptio for Mac done - Some people started the wrong peer node - the TLS one, not the notls peer done - Make it clear the URL for the orderer is the correct URL - we don't need to give one.
-Too much work so I'll skip this - Can we include the ENV vars in Step 10 in the Register POD so that people do not export done - Change the main repo to be a table of contents that points to the other sections done - Just default to one org, instead of leeting them choose org1, org2, etc.

 ## The Workshop
 This workshop builds remote Hyperledger Fabric peers in other AWS accounts/regions, connects them to the Fabric orderer organisation, installs the 'marbles' chaincode, and allows workshop participants to have fun swapping marbles.
 Each workshop